pixelwhiz/profitable-crypto-trading-strategy-bitcoin-ethereum-solana/ReadME.md

 ## Conclusion
 This strategy offers a systematic and automated approach to trading ETH/USDT perpetual futures on a short timeframe.
 It effectively combines momentum-based indicators with rigorous risk management and leverages parameter optimization for robust results.
 The demonstrated backtest performance highlights significant profitability potential with clear, rule-based entry and exit signals.

----

-## Contact
-For questions or collaboration, you can reach me via Telegram: [@johnbdfilio](https://t.me/johnbdfilio)

-*Developed and optimized for robust short-term momentum trading in volatile crypto markets.*